 v Assist in determining the appropriate scope and extent of future training

 Testing format is dependent upon the course of instruction and may consist of a written examination, performance exercise, or a combination thereof.

-Instructors who are not employees of the Department will be asked to furnish a lesson plan and a complete copy of all material to be presented.
+All instructors, whether employees of department or not employees, will be asked to furnish a lesson plan and a complete copy of all material to be presented.

 Lesson plans must be reviewed and approved by the Commander of the Section responsible for the training prior to a training session being held.
-Approval ensures that lesson plans are consistent with Departmental guidelines and policy.
+The reviewer shall confirm the lesson plan is are consistent with Departmental guidelines and policy.

 A copy of completed lesson plans and accompanying course material will be maintained by the Personnel Services Unit.
 The copy may be maintained on paper or electronically at the discretion of the PSU Commander.

 Remedial training is individualized instruction used to correct specific performance deficiencies or employee performance needs.

 Performance discrepancies, whether determined by supervisory evaluation, citizen input, testing, or other means, can often be improved and/or changed through remedial training.

 Training and certifications that are mandated by law or Department standards and directives may be addressed by regular or remedial training where appropriate.